Shivam-kum-mhta/Shivam-kum-mhta/README.md

 - [Twitter](https://twitter.com/shivamkumar_a)
 - [Email](https://mail.google.com/mail/u/0/#inbox?compose=GTvVlcRwPxSQtDMRsvjWVfZzZgfRLQcwNNwDhgfnmgXhnjGLnVFsjTqbtZGsxMSJGRXlHnwNKzlSB)
 ### 📈 Commit to Learning
 I believe the journey ahead will be filled with curiosity, challenges, and growth—packed with ups, ambiguity, and countless opportunities to learn.
-I'm like to making steady improvements every single day!
+I like to make steady improvements every single day!